eamador1/blog-app/README.md

 **Blog App**

-In this project, I add the devise gem to your app and use it for the registration and login of users.
+In this project, I add authorization to your app using CanCanCan.

 ## 🛠 Built With <a name="built-with"></a>